mdnasreiit/mdnasreiit.github.io/_pages/about.md

 ---
 permalink: /
-#title: "Najiya Fatma, Ph.D."
+#title: "Md.
+Nasre Alam"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi!
 I am Md.
 Nasre Alam.
-I am currently a PhD candidate working with Prof. [Hariprasad Kodamana](https://web.iitd.ac.in/~kodamana/index.html) and with Prof. Anurag S. Rathore (https://www.biotechcmz.com/) at the [Department of Chemical Engineering](https://chemical.iitd.ac.in/) at the [Indian Institute of Technology, Delhi](https://home.iitd.ac.in/).
-My Ph.D. thesis title is 'Machine Learning-Driven Modelling and Optimization of Biopharmaceutical Processes'....
+I am currently a PhD candidate in the [Department of Chemical Engineering](https://chemical.iitd.ac.in/) at the [Indian Institute of Technology, Delhi](https://home.iitd.ac.in/).
+I am towards the finalisation of my PhD with my synopsis presentation completed and I am plan to submit the thesis within two to three months.
+I am working with Prof. [Hariprasad Kodamana](https://web.iitd.ac.in/~kodamana/index.html) and with Prof. Anurag S. Rathore (https://www.biotechcmz.com/), both faculties at the Chemical Engineering Department and the Yardi School of Artificial Intelligence.
+My research focuses on the intersection of machine learning and biopharmaceutical process engineering, with my Ph.D. thesis titled “Machine Learning-Driven Modelling and Optimization of Biopharmaceutical Processes.

-Please refer to my [curriculum vitae](https://drive.google.com/file/d/1Xsk0nvcldQVAhom8ZkF6-xZK-C1y5Z4S/view?usp=sharing) to get more details about my research and academic journey so far.
+In my research, I employ advanced deep learning techniques and multiobjective optimization approaches to improve the efficiency and productivity of downstream bioprocessing, particularly for biopharmaceutical production.
+I specialize in Physics-Informed Neural Networks (PINNs) and symbolic regression frameworks to develop robust models that can optimize complex biopharmaceutical processes.

+During my M.Tech, I also gained valuable research experience during an academic internship at the University of Witwatersrand, Johannesburg, where I worked on water network optimization for industrial applications.
+I was also selected under Scheme for Promotion of Academic and Research Collaboration (SPARC) as part of which I spent more than an year at the Laboratory for
+Intelligent Applications in Chemical Engineering at IIT Madras.

+For a detailed overview of my academic, research, and internship journey, please refer to my curriculum vitae.